abdvswmdr/AbangAir/Smart-Water-Level-Monitoring-System/README.md

 The system measures the distance between an HC-SR04 ultrasonic sensor and the water surface, converts the measurement into a calibrated water-level percentage, controls a 12 V pump through a relay module, displays live status on an SSD1306 OLED, produces buzzer alerts, and sends data to the Blynk IoT platform.

-> [!CAUTION]
-> The supplied ESP32 sketch is preserved exactly as provided and contains Wi-Fi and Blynk credentials.
-Read [`SECURITY_NOTICE.md`](docs/SECURITY_NOTICE.md) and replace/revoke those credentials before making this repository public.

 ## Project Context

 - **Course:** EFB 2073/EEB 2083 – Microprocessors & Computer Architecture